 Interns: Ambassadors from all over the country who have taken the training at the Institute will be assisting and sharing their stories and expertise in a way that will support and inspire you.

 The Soul Injury Leadership training is not a magic solution.
 Our role is to create an opening where healing can begin.
 We give people a personal experience of liberation from their pain and guilt/shame.
 This creates space for the grace of the soul to provide healing and foster self-compassion.
-Tools are provided to continue the grieving and forgiving process after participants return home.
+Self-help tools are provided to continue the grieving and forgiving process after participants return home.
 Woven throughout the training are modalities that engage the soul: art therapy, storytelling, labyrinth walking, yoga, and massage therapy.

 Speak to prior Leadership Institute participants about their experiences and recommendations.
 We will provide you with their email address so you can interact with them directly.